Aditya148/Flip/README.md

 Flip builds on the shoulders of giants:
 - OpenAI, Azure OpenAI, Anthropic, Google for LLM APIs
-- ChromaDB for vector storage
+- Pinecone, Qdrant, Weaviate, Milvus, FAISS, Pgvector, Redis, Elasticsearch, MongoDB for vector storage
 - Sentence Transformers for local embeddings
 - And many other open-source projects